 We must learn to have respect for all of those who God has placed in a position of authority.
 Our parents are the most important people we are to honor and respect in our lives.
 However, God also wants us to have respect for earthly authority.
-Who are some human bodies?
+Who are some human authorities?
 They are Pastors, Teachers, The President, Governors, Police Officers, Military Officers, etc. God’s word gives us direction for our relationship with these authority figures.

 1 Peter 2:13-15, Submit yourselves for the Lord’s sake to every human institution, whether to a king as the one in authority, 14 or to governors as sent by him for the punishment of evildoers and the praise of those who do right.
 15 For such is the will of God that by doing right, you may silence the ignorance of foolish men.